Dawg4321/Dawg4321/README.md

 # Welcome! ☕
 ## 👋 About me
-Hello all, welcome to my GitHub!
-My name is Ryan and I am a recent Computer Engineering graduate from TU Dublin.
-I am currently working on IoT firmware development at Taoglas!
-I mainly use this GitHub to keep track of some of my personal projects.
-I love a good challenge and learning new skills!
+Hey!
+Welcome to my GitHub!
+I am a Master's Student @UoE with a passion for embedded systems.
+I have work experience in IoT firmware development at Taoglas!
 Feel free to contact me if you want to chat.

 ## ❤️ Passions
 - Computers :computer: